Aliases for AICDA Gene

 GeneCards Summary for AICDA Gene

-AICDA (Activation-Induced Cytidine Deaminase) is a Protein Coding gene.
-Diseases associated with AICDA include immunodeficiency with hyper-igm, type 2 and immunodeficiency, x-linked, with hyper-igm.
+AICDA (Activation Induced Cytidine Deaminase) is a Protein Coding gene.
+Diseases associated with AICDA include Immunodeficiency With Hyper-Igm, Type 2 and Hyperimmunoglobulin Syndrome.
 Among its related pathways are IL4-mediated signaling events and NF-kappaB Signaling.
 GO annotations related to this gene include ubiquitin protein ligase binding and cytidine deaminase activity.
-An important paralog of this gene is APOBEC3C.
+An important paralog of this gene is APOBEC3G.

 UniProtKB/Swiss-Prot for AICDA Gene

 Single-stranded DNA-specific cytidine deaminase.
-Involved in somatic hypermutation, gene conversion, and class-switch recombination in B-lymphocytes.
-Required for several crucial steps of B-cell terminal differentiation necessary for efficient antibody responses.
-May also play a role in the epigenetic regulation of gene expression by participating in DNA demethylation.
+Involved in somatic hypermutation (SHM), gene conversion, and class-switch recombination (CSR) in B-lymphocytes by deaminating C to U during transcription of Ig-variable (V) and Ig-switch (S) region DNA.
+Required for several crucial steps of B-cell terminal differentiation necessary for efficient antibody responses (PubMed:18722174, PubMed:21385873, PubMed:21518874, PubMed:27716525).
+May also play a role in the epigenetic regulation of gene expression by participating in DNA demethylation (PubMed:21496894).